How your HSA can lower your taxes

 There are some governmentally-regulated rules around contributions amounts and just how aggressively you can benefit in the way of taxes.
 The money you put in your HSA is tax-deductible up to the annual contribution limit (woo!).
-For 2019, individuals can contribute up to $3,500 and family coverage maximum contribution is $7,000.
+For 2023, individuals can contribute up to $3,850 and family coverage maximum contribution is $7,750.
 And if you are a member of the older crowd, keep in mind people over age 55 are allowed to contribute an additional $1,000.
-(The 2020 limits of HSAs have risen slightly, bringing them to $3,550 for individual coverage and $7,100 for family coverage.)

 Be careful to stay within these limits… because if you exceed the maximum, Uncle Sam will fine you a penalty.
 And no one wants to pay extra fees along with more taxes to the federal government, am I right?

 Let’s spell out the main reason HSAs radically can affect your taxes: the triple-tax benefits, of course!

 - Depositing money in your health savings account before taxes are calculated (pre-tax), you’re dramatically reducing your annual taxable income.
 Every single dollar you contribute is a tax-free dollar.
 Awesome!